Stopping and waiting

 - Remember, only licensed taxi drivers can drive in bus lanes - private hire vehicles are not allowed.
 Licensed taxi drivers should check the signs at the start of the bus lanes, however, because there are a still a number of bus lanes they cannot use

 There are around 600 taxi ranks in London and this number is growing.
-Taxi ranks are located at most large transport hubs including mainline train stations, and many customers rely on them to complete their journeys.
+Taxi ranks are located at most large transport hubs including National Rail train stations, and many customers rely on them to complete their journeys.

 Find out more about taxi ranks and locations, including information on ranks policy and how to suggest locations for new ranks.